y66y/y66y.github.io/_pages/about.md

 *IEEE Transactions on Knowledge and Data Engineering (TKDE), vol. 36, no. 11, pp.5709 - 5722, November 2024 中科院一区 (2022), CCF A, JCR Q1*

-This paper presents a refined DBSCAN algorithm that utilizes block-diagonal similarity graphs to improve clustering, addressing challenges in high-dimensional datasets, sensitivity to parameters, and inconsistent outcomes.
+This paper introduces a refined DBSCAN algorithm utilizing block-diagonal similarity graphs, addressing challenges in high-dimensional data and parameter sensitivity.
+It employs a self-representation model, gradient descent, and a traversal algorithm to generate enhanced cluster orderings, achieving superior clustering performance on real-world datasets.

 </div>
 </div>